litstack/docs/packages/meta.md

 ## Usage

-Start by perparing your Crud-Model by using the `HasMeta` Trait and implement the `metaable` Contract:
+Start by perparing your Model by using the `HasMeta` Trait and implement the `metaable` Contract:

 ```php
 use Litstack\Meta\Metaable;